 Do not store above 30°C. Protect from light.
-Store the tablet in the blister in the provided carton.
+Store the tablet in the blister in provided carton.

-Do not use this medicine after the expiry date stated on the label or carton after 'EXP'.
+Do not use this medicine after the expiry date stated on the bottle after 'EXP'.
 The expiry date refers to the last day of that month.

-Do not use this medicine if you notice description of the visible signs of deterioration that it is different from the description below.
+Do not use this medicine if you notice visible signs of deterioration or that it is different from the description below.